monix/monix-bio/docs/execution.md

 If you'd prefer to run manually, there are plenty of options.
 This section will cover just a few ones - all variants are prefixed with "run" and should be easy to find in API.
-As an optimization, `Task` will run on the current thread up to the first asynchronous boundary.
+As an optimization, `IO` will run on the current thread up to the first asynchronous boundary.
 You can use `executeAsync` to make sure entire task will run asynchronously.

-Note that all methods to run `Task` require [Scheduler](https://monix.io/docs/3x/execution/scheduler.html).
+Note that all methods to run `IO` require [Scheduler](https://monix.io/docs/3x/execution/scheduler.html).
 Examples will use `Scheduler.global`, which is a good default for most applications.

 ### Running to Future

-`Task.runToFuture` starts the execution and returns a `CancelableFuture`, which will complete when the task finishes.
+`IO.runToFuture` starts the execution and returns a `CancelableFuture`, which will complete when the task finishes.
 `CancelableFuture` extends standard `scala.concurrent.Future` and adds an ability to cancel it.
-Calling `cancel` will plug into `Task` cancelation.
+Calling `cancel` will plug into `IO` cancelation.

 ```scala mdoc:silent
 import monix.bio.Task